cirosantilli/networking-cheat/http.md

 - `GET`: get information from server

+    Can contain a body, but it should be ignored by servers: <http://stackoverflow.com/questions/978061/http-get-with-request-body>

 - `HEAD`: only get header information from server

 - `POST`: send data to server to create new objects.
 E.g.: you click on the submit button of an HTML `form` with `method="post"`.